 Create packaging that sends a clear and consistent message

-Effective product positioning is best done when the benefits (not features) and capabilities are laid out in a perfectly clear manner.
+Effective product positioning is best done when the benefits (not features) and capabilities are laid out in a perfectly clear manner, for this, it is key to have the best order fulfillment solutions available.
 It should be simple and significant.
 Simple enough as to not muddle the message or confuse the consumer and significant enough to have permanence in the consumer’s mind.
 In today’s retail environment, shopper attention is at a premium.
 The packaging needs to reflect your organization’s commitment to fulfill a need.
 The folks at California based Marketing & Branding Agency, Incitrio, had this to say:

 “Make the Packaging Part of the Experience: Everyone enjoys opening up a new Samsung, Microsoft, or Apple product.
 It is because these companies really spend time on the unveiling of the product, both through their advertising efforts and for their packaging.”